 How to get to Kuang Si Waterfall in Luang Prabang

-The tuk-tuk driver will try to round up as many people to join and split the cost, which will start at 200,000 kip.
-It will cost you around 50,000 kip per person and the driver will leave when the tuk-tuk has 4-5 people.
-You’ll see touts who organize this at the big intersection in front of the post office, fruit shake and baguette stands.
+“Tuk tuk” is the generic term for any auto rickshaw in Southeast Asia.
+The tuk tuk that can make the journey to Kuang Si is specifically called a songtaew, good for transporting up to nine passengers.
+Tuk tuk drivers will try to round up as many people to join and split the cost, which will start at 200,000 kip.
+It will cost you around 50,000 kip per person and the driver will leave when the tuk tuk has 4-5 people.
+You’ll see touts, who have developed a reputation as being pushy and formed a sort of mafia, organising these shared trips at the big intersection in front of the post office, Joma Bakery Cafe and fruit shake/baguette stands.

 Pro: This can be one of the cheapest ways to get to Kuang Si.